-A) The Washington State Legislature passed Substitute Senate Bill 5370 (2019) with the goal “to identify a location for a new primary commercial aviation facility in Washington.”
+A) The Washington State Legislature passed Substitute Senate Bill 5370 back in 2019 with the goal “to identify a location for a new primary commercial aviation facility in Washington.”
 Their justifications about the need for a new airport include anticipated negative impacts on travelers and consumers (higher ticket prices and delays) as well as loss of business and jobs based on forecasts that estimate Sea-Tac Airport’s capacity will be exceeded by 2050.
 Source: WSDOT-CACC-Capacity-Graphic-final.pdf

 Q) What is the Commercial Aviation Coordinating Commission (CACC)?

 A) The CACC is a group (member list and bios) created by SSB 5370 (2019) consisting of representatives from the transportation and shipping industries, aviation, and several legislators.
 It was defined to have 15 voting members and 12 non-voting members (only 11 of the voting member seats are currently filled).
-This is the group, along with their consultants Kimley-Horn, that have developed a plan to expand existing airports and site a new airport in Washington state.
+This is the group, along with their consultants Kimley-Horn, that have developed a plan to expand existing airports and site a new airport in western Washington.

 Q) What is the supposed need for increased airport capacity based on?